 With a team of experts, we developed a Suicide risk assessment and brief intervention training.

 It is accessible by invitation only, with a password.
-If you were invited, you may click here to access the training.
+If you were invited and have the pasword, you may click this button:

 Dr. Sylvie Corbeil is a clinical psychologist at the Douglas Mental Health University Institute working with severely depressed and suicidal adults for almost 10 years.
 She received training in Transference focused therapy (TFP) for the treatment of borderline and narcissistic personality disorders, Interpersonal Psychotherapy and brief Psychodynamic Intervention for crisis.
 She is responsible of the continuing education program for psychologists at the Douglas for the fourth year.